nodejs/node/doc/api/os.md

     description: Added support for `SIGINFO`.
 -->

-The following signal constants are exported by `os.constants.signals`:
+The following signal constants are exported by `os.constants.signals`.

 <table>
   <tr>